-Do June bugs bite?
-Keep reading to know whether or not June bugs bite and what are the possible ways to get rid of them with easy and effective remedies.
+Do June Bugs Bite?
+Keep reading to know whether or not June bugs bite and some natural ways to get rid of them!

 Where Do June Bugs Come From?

 The life cycle of June bugs begins with an egg.
-In midsummer, adult female June bug deposit eggs just below the soil surface.
+In midsummer, adult female June bugs deposit eggs just below the soil surface.
 Within 3 to 4 weeks, larvae/grubs start hatching.
-In this stage, grubs are a serious nuisance, as they destroy lawn grass by eating their roots.
-Then, the larvae goes through three instars and the molting process twice.
-After eating for three consecutive years, grubs enters the pupa stage in May or June.
-The adult June bugs emerge from the pupa stage in late summer, and they bury themselves deep under the soil during the freezing winter.
-They come to the surface in the following May or June for the final time, to complete their life cycle.
+In this stage, grubs are a serious nuisance, destroying lawn grass by eating their roots.
+Then, the larvae go through three instars and the molting process twice.
+After eating for three consecutive years, grubs enter the pupa stage in May or June.
+The adult June bugs emerge from the pupa stage in late summer, burying themselves deep under the soil during the freezing winter.
+They come to the surface the following May or June for the final time to complete their life cycle.

 Signs of Beetles or Grubs Infestation

 There are a few indicators that will help you to find out beetles or grubs infestation in your garden or lawn.

 - Moles are natural predators of grubs.
 So if you’ve moles issue, then grubs might be there in your lawn too.

 - If you notice skunk holes (predators of grubs) being dug in your garden or lawn overnight, this might indicate the infestation of beetles and grubs.

 - Dig the turf and look out the soil carefully for a grayish-white caterpillar-like bug to confirm the presence of the grubs in your yard.

 June bugs are seasonal pests, they might hiss or jump on you if annoyed, but they don’t bite or sting.
 The reason might be their mouthparts, which are not strong enough to hold human skin.
 However, they can damage the foliage of your trees, shrubs, and other plants by feeding on them.